Ethan-Otto/DiceRoller2/README.md

 Was previously working in Vue and Nuxt but due to issues with CRUD databases it was scraped.
 I'll be reverting to ExpressJS and expand Ruffhouse's server handling.
-Alsouse bulma for my styling.
+Also use bulma for my styling.